Summer-ICERM-2024-Pyramid-Schemers/football-data-scraping/readme.md

 Run `julia fetch_football_data.jl --help` for more in-depth information on command line arguments that can be used.

 * `julia fetch_football_data.jl`: run the process from almost scratch.
 By default, the script will attempt to read and write from the cache at "rawdata/"
 * `julia fetch_football_data.jl --ignore-web-cache --disable-web-cache`: run the process from scratch.
-This will take a long time.
+This will take a *long* time

-## TODO
+* `julia fetch_football_data.jl --use-csv-cache`: run the process and create csv files after the scraping and cleaning steps.
+The csv files can be used to hunt down issues and to speed up the process next time

-* Improve CSV cache to automatically remove csv files that do not match the year span, league span, etc
+* `julia fetch_football_data.jl --check-csv-cache`: look for intermediate csv files and use them if found.
+This can be used to skip a very long scraping process (if nothing should have changed) and skip to the cleaning or exporting step